Courses are delivered by our approved JAUPT trainers at our Training Centre in Colwick.

 Our own in house Transport Manager who is also involved in the training is an experienced LGV class 1 driver and has experience in driving, reversing and towing all types of loads.
 He has experience in driving Hi abs, diggers, dumpers, cars and caravan and horse box towing, also specialist graffiti removal and external cleaning machines.
-Our other 2 driving instructors have similar experience and that is why Nottinghamshire Driving School can guarantee you a better chance of passing your Test.

 We are currently teaching B+E trailer towing at our fully facilitated yard on the Colwick Industrial estate.
 Unlike most companies in the East Midlands we have our own private off road reversing yard where you can conduct all types of manoeuvres in a safer environment.

 Our instructors are highly skilled and very experienced in the trade.
 Since our company was established, we have quickly become regarded as one of the leading providers of CPC training in Nottinghamshire.
-We welcome all customers from across the country who are looking for professional LGV, HGV, and CPC driver training, a competitive rate will be quoted with no added costs.
+We welcome all customers from across the country who are looking for professional LGV, HGV, and CPC driver training.
+A competitive rate will be quoted with no added costs.
 We use JAUPT and DSA accredited instructors.

 For more information please call 0115 987 5507.
-We’d be happy to answer any questions you may have.
+We’d be happy to answer any questions that you may have.

 • Course introduction